keithsjohnson/uk.co.keithsjohnson.jms.sqs/Readme.md

 The Amazon Region defaults to eu-west-1 - if you require a different region then add the following JVM arg:
 -Damazon.region=<region string e.g. eu-west-1>

-The AWS Destination is configured using the following JVM Arg:
+The AWS SQS Destination is configured using the following JVM Arg:
 -Daws.sqs.destination=PostcodeLocationFinderQueue

+Running locally use the following JVM Args:
+-Duse.profile.credentials=true -Dserver.port=8080 -Daws.sqs.destination=PostcodeLocationFinderQueue

 Using
 -----